 Herein lies the paradox at the heart of all Mindfulness-based therapies – you must let go of results in your mind in order to achieve results in reality.

 Truly and deeply paying attention as you sit and enjoy your food leaves you feeling satisfied, even fulfilled, so you are unlikely to consume in ways that are not genuinely healthy.

 This is the opposite of a quick weight-loss diet.
 You won’t “see the pounds melt away,” as so many plans and products promise, but most people who sincerely apply this technique are deeply satisfied with the results.

 Alternatives to Mindful eating

 Is this something you could see working for you?
-If not then there are so many other healthy eating and diet programmes you could try.
+If not, you could try many other healthy eating and diet programmes.
 Here are some plans I have shared with lots of information to get you started!

 - Slimming World

 - Weight Watchers, now known as WW

 - Second Nature, formally known as Our Path